Ilyeo/babel-with-gulp/README.md

-# Babel with Gulp
+# ES2015 The Forum

-Starter code for transpiling ES2015 (including modules) with Babel, Gulp and Browserify.
+Project with ES2015 (including modules) with Babel, Gulp and Browserify.

-# Installing
+## Installing

 1. Clone the repo
-2. `npm install -g gulp` to install Gulp globally.
-3. `npm install` to resolve project dependencies.
+2. `npm install` to resolve dependencies.

-# Using

-Run `gulp` from the command line and you are good to go!
+3. `npm install -g json-server` for the API.

+## Running

+1. Run server `json-server server/db.json`.
+2. Open up index.html file.

+## Developing

+1. `npm install -g gulp`
+2. `gulp watch` for transpile.

 The project is currently setup to transpile code under the _/src_ folder using the _/src/app.js_ file as an entry point.